tokkonopapa/WordPress-IP-Geo-Block/_codex/04. Blocking on front-end/02/living-with-caching-plugin.md

 	"<strong>Late init</strong>" (WPSC) or "<strong>Late initialization</strong>"
-	(W3TC), blocking on front-end would not work properly because these plugins respond the contents at the very bigining of WordPress core process without execution of any plugins.
+	(W3TC), blocking on front-end would not work properly because these plugins respond the contents at the very bigining of WordPress core process without execution of any other plugins.
 </div>

 <div class="alert alert-info">